stm32-rs/stm32-rs/README.md

 * Re-run `scripts/makecrates.py devices/` to update the crates with the new devices.
 * Run `make` to rebuild, which will make a patched SVD and then run `svd2rust` on it to generate the final library.

+### If adding a new STM32 family (not just a new device to an existing family), complete
+these steps as well:

+* Add the new devices to the `CRATES` field in `Makefile`.
+* Update this Readme to include the new devices.
+* Add the devices to `workflows/ci.yaml` and `workflows/nightlies.yaml`.

 ## Updating Existing Devices/Peripherals